How Common Is HIV in Canada?

 To understand how common HIV is in Canada, we need to get into some statistics.
 We know nobody likes math, but bear with us!

-If you’ve been watching the news during the COVID-19 pandemic, you’ll know that tracking a disease is complicated.
+If you watched the news during the COVID-19 pandemic, you’ll know that tracking a disease is complicated.
 This difficulty is because diseases don’t always affect all communities equally.

 For example, the overall percentage of people with COVID-19 who are hospitalized is low.
 But if we look at the number of older people who are hospitalized with COVID-19, the rate is higher.
 Discrepancies like this are how we can tell that COVID-19 is more serious for elderly people.